IntermediateInternational SEO

 Auto‑Redirect Risks

 Auto‑redirect risks refer to the potential issues and challenges that arise when users are automatically redirected to country-specific or language-specific versions of websites without their consent.
 This practice can negatively impact user experience, search engine rankings, and adherence to international SEO best practices.
+Specifically, auto-redirects can create barriers for users who may not speak the redirected language or who are looking for content in a different format.

 ⭐ Why are Auto‑Redirect Risks Important in International SEO?